crcz25/asl_project/README.md

 ## Requirements
 - OAK-D Camera
+- Python 3.9 or higher
+- Tensorflow 2.10.0 or higher
+- Django 4.1.7 or higher
+- Django Rest Framework 3.14.0 or higher
+- Django Rest Framework jsonapi 6.0.0 or higher
+- NVIDIA GPU (Optional)

 ## Project Structure
 - `backend` - Contains the code for the API server.
 The API server is written in Python using Django and Django Rest Framework.